-If there was any time to celebrate Christmas in July in North America, it’s while social distancing due to COVID-19.
-After all, kids and adults alike could use a bit of Christmas spirit right about now and we're here to help with lots of creative Christmas in July party ideas.
-Over the past several months, you’ve probably reinvented how to mark milestones like birthdays and anniversaries and discovered how to socialize safely for seasonal holidays.
+If there was any time to celebrate Christmas in July in North America, it’s with loosening restrictions on social gatherings this summer thanks to COVID-19 vaccines.
+After scaled-back get-togethers, last December, kids and adults alike could use a bit of Christmas spirit right about now and we're here to help with lots of creative Christmas in July party ideas.
+Over the past year, you’ve probably reinvented how to mark milestones like birthdays and anniversaries and discovered how to socialize safely for seasonal holidays.
 You’ve also likely tried a bunch of virtual party ideas with friends, families, and colleagues.

 If you’re not familiar with the origin, it was started as a girl’s summer camp activity in South Carolina on July 24, 1935, and included an appearance by Santa, carol singing, gift-giving, and camper laundry bags filled with candy.
 Shortly after in 1940, the concept was popularized by a Hollywood movie comedy, Christmas in July.